 Book: Laguna Beach Anthology of Poetry & Short Fiction (2018)

 In Summer 2018, LITLAGUNA, a nonprofit organization supporting the literary arts in Laguna Beach, challenged Laguna Beach poets and authors to create prose or verse inspired by my photograph Yangon Monastery Myanmar.
 Forty-three writers contributed original work.
 Laguna's Literary Laureate, Suzanne Redfearn, collected their contributions in this anthology, available on Amazon.
-On August 30, 2018, many of these writers read their pieces at a gathering at Laguna Beach's Susi Q Center.
+On August 30, 2018, many of these writers read their pieces at a community center in Laguna Beach.

 From Suzanne's introduction: